 There is a risk that the Bank may be unable to maintain access at an appropriate cost to liquidity and funding to fund the requisite level of asset origination targeted in the Plan.
 Insufficient funding may prevent the Bank from, for example, implementing product initiatives and/or transformation programmes required to deliver its strategy.
-The Plan assumes certain retention and acquisition levels of core customer assets and liabilities, including SME liabilities growth together with TFSME drawings, and wholesale funding issuances, including the issuance of MREL, all of which support the Bank's liquidity position.
+The Plan assumes certain retention and acquisition levels of core customer assets and liabilities, including SME liabilities growth and anticipated wholesale funding issuances, including the issuance of MREL and prime securitisation transactions all of which support the Bank's liquidity position.
+Certain of this retail liability is contingent on the successful implementation of a new savings platform.
 If the Bank cannot successfully attract or retain business, there is a risk that the Bank may suffer a constraint on liquidity and/or breach its regulatory minimum liquidity requirement.
-This risk could also manifest itself as a result of the secured (including Bank of England liquidity schemes within the Sterling Monetary Framework ("SMF")) or unsecured wholesale markets being inaccessible to the Bank, or as a deviation in its ability to originate and retain asset and liability balances consistent with the Plan.
+This risk could also manifest itself as a result of the secured or unsecured wholesale markets being inaccessible to the Bank, or as a deviation in its ability to originate and retain asset and liability balances consistent with the Plan.
 Adverse and unexpected customer behaviour that the Bank is unable to manage could result in the withdrawal of material amounts of customer deposits which would adversely impact the Bank's liquidity position.